titon/toolkit/docs/en/development/css/bem.md

 ```

 <div class="notice is-info">
-    The BEM separators in class names can be configured through Sass variables.
+    The BEM separators in class names can be configured through Sass variables and the <code>Toolkit.bemSeparators</code> JavaScript property.
 </div>